yuzhimanhua/yuzhimanhua.github.io/index.md

 ## What's New [[What's Not New...](old.md)]
 2025-07 to 2025-12 Invited to be a PC member of [KDD 2026](https://kdd2026.kdd.org) (Area Chair).

-2025-08-03 Attended [KDD 2025](https://kdd2025.kdd.org) in Toronto, Canada to give my dissertation award talk.
+2025-08-03 Attended [KDD 2025](https://kdd2025.kdd.org) in Toronto, Canada.
+Thrilled to receive the [ACM SIGKDD Dissertation Award Runner-Up](https://kdd2025.kdd.org/awards) and give my award talk!

 2025-01 to 2025-06 Invited to be a PC member of [KDD 2025](https://kdd2025.kdd.org) (Area Chair), [ACL 2025](https://2025.aclweb.org) (Area Chair), [NeurIPS 2025](https://neurips.cc/Conferences/2025) (Area Chair), and [EMNLP 2025](https://2025.emnlp.org) (Senior Area Chair).